Developing Principles on Data and ESCR

 3) improving the accessibility of data so that communities can effectively use data to hold powerful parties accountable - including by establishing effective regulations guaranteeing access to information, promoting transparency and improving people's ability to understand data;

-5) ensuring the relevancy of data to ESCR and of high quality - including by combining quantitative and qualitative methodologies and meaningfully addressing the substantive content of ESCR standards.
+5) ensuring that data is relevant to ESCR and of high quality - including by combining quantitative and qualitative methodologies and meaningfully addressing the substantive content of ESCR standards.

-This position will be a tool for ESCR-Net members and broader civil society to advocate for data that reflects people’s lived experiences and foregrounds human rights, and in so doing enables more democratic decision-making.
+This position will be a tool for ESCR-Net members and broader civil society to advocate for data that reflects people’s lived experiences and foregrounds human rights, and in so doing, enables more democratic decision-making.
 This position also encourages civil society to re-think their own practices in gathering data and using it to advance human rights.
+For instance, our recent initiative Altavoz provides practical guidance and experiences in applying an intersectional gender approach and promoting community participation in the context of parallel reporting to United Nations Treaty Bodies.
+We have also launched a community-led research project to work with grassroots groups in gathering data that informs their advocacy and campaigning.

-We have developed a draft collective position which is being reviewed and refined by our members.
-A draft will be available for public dissemination soon.
-Meanwhile we've begun to apply our analysis through the followings:
+We have developed a draft collective position which is being reviewed and refined by our members and will be available for public dissemination soon.
+Meanwhile we've begun to apply our analysis across our work, see for example:

 --> A piece for the UNESCO Institute of Statistics SDG4: Making human rights count, calling for a rights based approach for development data